kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 The default is Flannel, but you can also choose Calico or Cilium, by setting the `cni_plugin` variable in `kube.tf` to "calico" or "cilium".

 As Cilium has a lot of interesting and powerful configurations possibility.
-We give you the possibiliy to add a `cilium_values.yaml` file to the root of your module before you deploy your cluster, the same place where you have your `kube.tf` file.
-This file must be of the same format as the Cilium [values.yaml file](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml), but with the values you want to modify.
-During the deploy, Terraform will test to see if this file is present and if so will use those values to deploy the Cilium Helm chart.
+We give you the possibility to configure your Cilium with the `cilium_values` (see the cilium specific [helm values](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml])) before you deploy your cluster.
+During the deploy, Terraform will test to see if this variable is set and if so will use those values to deploy the Cilium Helm chart.

 ### Scaling Nodes